Chart Color Schemes

 Heidelberg West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Four projects identified by AreaSearch are likely to impact the area: Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing, Rosanna Village Masterplan & Redevelopment.
+AreaSearch has identified four projects that could impact the local area's performance: Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Tarakan Street Social and Affordable Housing project, and Rosanna Village Masterplan & Redevelopment.
+These are the key projects likely to have a significant influence on the area.

 Professional plan users can use the search below to filter and access additional projects.